Sansui Electric

 Sansui ended its Japanese production of high-end amplifiers some time between 2002 and 2005.
 In 2001 the headquarters in Shi-Yokohama was closed.

 The Japanese website as HiFi-manufacturer was last updated January 2014; Sansui went out of business in 2014.
 Sansui's sales had shriveled to just 40.4 million yen by 2010.
 The 2003 founded Sansui Electric China Co Ltd stayed longer than 2014.
 In Japan, consumer product maker Doshisha has the right to manufacture and sell under the Sansui brand.
 Outside of Japan, the brand belongs to Nimble Holdings of Hong Kong.

-Many Sansui devices, particularly vintage items, have a large following in the audio community to date, with online forums dedicated to the Sansui brand.